Gwillyn/HTML-and-CSS-tips/README.md

 **HTML-and-CSS-tips**
 Check attached branches for small project demonstrations of concepts.
+Documentation Page: shows an interactive nav element, also helpful @media elements to orient the page differently on smaller devices (i.e. phones)

 **HTML**